AxiSEMunity/AxiSEM3D/doc/Installation.md

 ```
 The mesher runs on a single processor, so there is no need to install it on an HPC cluster.
 It can efficiently generate large-scale meshes on a laptop.

-Verify the installation by
+Verify the installation:
 ```bash
 python -m salvus_mesh_lite.interface AxiSEM -h
 ```
-This will display all the arguments one can pass to the mesher.
+This will display all the arguments you can pass to the mesher.

 ## Solver